 - District of Columbia

-- Deputy Assistant Secretary for Nonproliferation Controls, US Department of State
+- Deputy Assistant Secretary for Nonproliferation Controls, U.S. Department of State

-- Deputy Assistant Secretary for Export Controls, US Department of State
+- Deputy Assistant Secretary for Export Controls, U.S. Department of State

 - U.S. District Court, District of Vermont, The Honorable James S. Holden